Bethani’s Breakfast Casserole Recipe

 Welcome to Kassi’s Surprise Birthday Party!
 Ami of AliLily: Pumpkin Round Up

 We’re celebrating Kassi’s birthday by partying it up ALL MONTH LONG!
 Our first very special party guest (AND CO-PLANNER!
 This lady is THE best and has been SO much help to me!) is Miss Ami of AliLily!
-Here she is! :)
+Here she is! 🙂

 Hey y’all!
-It’s Ami from AliLily!
+It’s Ami from !
 I’m here today to SURPRISE our sweet Kassi for her birthday!!!
 Happy birthday, Kassi!
 You are such an inspiring blogger, a supportive and wonderful friend.
 I am so glad I have you in my life.
 I can’t wait till we meet in the “really REAL” world.

 For your birthday Kassi, I made you some Pumpkin & Chocolate Cheesecake Bars!
 Now, I know you aren’t here to try it but girl, let me tell you….they are DELICIOUS!